Employee Giving is Alive and Thriving

 On December 22, the Nonprofit Quarterly published an article announcing that “another workplace giving campaign loses steam” in reference to the federal government’s Combined Federal Campaign (CFC) – the largest workplace giving campaign in the country.
 The articles points to several potential contributing factors such as the rise of donor advised funds, the increasing influence of millennials in the workplace and perhaps that workplace giving has outlived its effectiveness.

 Our experience at America’s Charities has been quite the opposite.
 In fact, like one of the article commenters, our employee giving clients continue to see growing returns with their programs.
 Employee giving programs are changing – not dying.
 Organizations that embrace these changes while continuing to practice tried-and-true methods will continue to grow the impact they deliver to nonprofits and as a result communities across the planet.
 For example, the article correctly points to the proliferation of technology and its impact on fundraising.
 It’s true that the vast majority of growing workplace programs are leveraging technology.
-We at America’s Charities embrace that trend with our partner Causecast to offer solutions that speak to what employees expect – from social media integration to crowdfunding.
+We at America’s Charities embrace that trend by offering solutions that speak to what employees expect – from social media integration to crowdfunding.

 While technology continues to grow and other trends shape employee giving programs (like the increased importance of volunteer programs), the basics continue to matter.
 Employee giving programs that don’t embrace that typically experience declining results.
 The three simple steps are: Motivate, Ask and Thank.